ImPavloh/WhiTTsper-The-Lora/README.md

 # WhiTTsper the Lora

-Demo que combina Whisper para el reconocimiento de voz y Google TTS para la síntesis de voz para interactuar junto Alpaca-LoRA.
+Demo that combines Whisper for voice recognition and Google TTS for voice synthesis to interact with Alpaca-LoRA.

-### Pruébalo desde **Google Colab**
+### Try it on **Google Colab**
 <a href="https://colab.research.google.com/drive/11MHiNlhQ0ZSqKVl0Fniu085bkQRdJX9E?usp=sharing" target="_blank"><img src="https://i.imgur.com/0j68Rhz.png" alt="Test" width="150"></a>
 </div>

-## Características 📃
+## Features 📃

-- Reconocimiento de voz mediante Whisper con elección de tamaño
+- Voice recognition using Whisper with choice of size
-- Modelo de lenguaje basado en LLaMa 7B configurable desde la interfaz
+- LLaMa 7B language model configurable from the interface
-- Síntesis de voz con Google Text-to-Speech
+- Voice synthesis using Google Text-to-Speech
-- Interfaz gráfica mediante gradio
+- Graphical interface using gradio
-- Historial de conversaciones disponible
-- Función de reinicio de conversación
+- Conversation history available
+- Conversation reset function

 ## TODO 📑

-- Mejorar modelo de lenguaje
-- Utilizar una inteligencia artificial avanzada para la síntesis de voz
-- Optimizar el código y asegurar su compatibilidad en diferentes plataformas, incluyendo Windows, Linux, etc.
-- Agregar generación y reconocimiento de imágenes como una funcionalidad adicional mediante Stable Diffusion
+- Improve language model
+- Use advanced AI for voice synthesis
+- Optimize the code and ensure its compatibility on different platforms, including Windows, Linux, etc.
+- Add image generation and recognition as additional functionality using Stable Diffusion

 ---

-## Uso 📒
+## Usage 📒

-Para utilizar la demo, es necesario tener acceso a un micrófono.
-Al ejecutar todo el código, se abrirá una interfaz gráfica en la que se puede hablar en el micrófono y obtener una respuesta de la IA Alpaca-LoRA.

-En la interfaz gráfica, se puede seleccionar el tamaño del modelo de Whisper a utilizar (tiny, base, small, medium, large).
-El tamaño del modelo afecta el tiempo de respuesta de la IA y la calidad de la respuesta generada.
-Se puede cambiar manualmente la temperatura del modelo Alpaca-Lora además de poder restablecer la conversación.
+To use the demo, you need to have access to a microphone.
+When running all the code, a graphical interface will open in which you can speak into the microphone and get a response from the Alpaca-LoRA AI.

+In the graphical interface, you can select the size of the Whisper model to use (tiny, base, small, medium, large).
+The model size affects the response time of the AI and the quality of the generated response.
+You can manually change the temperature of the Alpaca-Lora model and reset the conversation.

 ---

-## Créditos 📜
+## Credits 📜

-Se utiliza como modelo de lenguaje [Alpaca-LoRA](https://github.com/tloen/alpaca-lora).
-Se emplea la librería de Transformers de Hugging Face para el modelo.
-También se usa la tecnología de reconocimiento de voz [Whisper](https://github.com/openai/whisper) de OpenAI y la tecnología de síntesis de voz [Google Text-to-Speech](https://github.com/pndurette/gTTS).
-La interfaz gráfica es construida utilizando la librería [Gradio](https://github.com/gradio-app/gradio).
+[Alpaca-LoRA](https://github.com/tloen/alpaca-lora) is used as the language model.
+The Transformers library from Hugging Face is used for the model.
+[Whisper](https://github.com/openai/whisper) voice recognition technology from OpenAI and [Google Text-to-Speech](https://github.com/pndurette/gTTS) voice synthesis technology are also used.
+The graphical interface is built using the [Gradio library](https://github.com/gradio-app/gradio).

 ---

-## Apoya el proyecto ☕
+## Support the project ☕

-Si te gusta este proyecto o te ha ayudado en alguna forma, considera invitarme a un [café](https://www.buymeacoffee.com/pavloh) como forma de apoyo.
-De esta manera, podré dedicar más tiempo a proyectos de código abierto como éste y mejorarlos aún más :)
+If you like this project or have been helped in some way, consider buying me a [coffee](https://www.buymeacoffee.com/pavloh) as a form of support.
+This way, I can dedicate more time to open source projects like this and improve them even further :)

 <a href="https://www.buymeacoffee.com/pavloh" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 ---
-## Licencia 📃
+## License 📃
->Puedes consultar la licencia completa [aquí](https://github.com/ImPavloh/WhiTTsper-The-Lora/blob/master/LICENSE)

-Este proyecto está licenciado bajo los términos de la licencia **MIT**.
+> You can view the full license [here](https://github.com/ImPavloh/WhiTTsper-The-Lora/blob/master/LICENSE)

+This project is licensed under the terms of the **MIT** license.